okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Maybe we could do `users/1/companies` which could get back the ID for the company, a similiar thing for the position etc. Alternatively, maybe `/users/23/friends/[companies|positions]`.
 The problem with these endpoints is that they are all very particular.

 How about if we broke all conventions and went with `/users/23/friends_with_companies_and_positions`?
+We are definitely breaking conventions here.